Al-Mukharram: History

 In 1838 al-Mukharram was classified as a khirba ("ruined" or "abandoned" village") in the District of Salamiyah.
 The general region of the desert plains east of Homs and Hama was repopulated during the late 19th century by local Bedouins and by Ismaili and Alawite peasants from the areas west of Homs and Hama, as well as Circassians.
 The modern town was of al-Mukharram was founded in 1882, although its inhabitants struggled to make a living off the semi-arid region.

 In 1960, al-Mukharram was still an impoverished village populated by Alawite sharecropper families employed by landlords based in Homs.
 Under these circumstances, the Syrian Army provided an attractive alternative for the men of the village to advance socially and economically.
-Various figures from the town have served in high-ranking positions in the Syrian military and security apparatus, including Muhammad Umran, former Defense Minister (early 1966), whose father had been a religious shaykh and a local leader of the town.
+Various figures from the town have served in high-ranking positions in the Syrian military and security apparatus, including Muhammad Umran, former Defense Minister (early 1966), whose father had been a religious Alawite shaykh and a local leader of the town.
 Other notable Syrian military figures from al-Mukharram include Ahmed Sa'id Salih, the former Chief of Political Security (1970-1987) and deputy Interior Minister, Adnan Badr Hassan, another former Chief of Political Security (1987-2002), and Abd al-Karim al-Razzuq the late 1970s commander of the missile corps and the air defense forces.

 In 1968, al-Mukharram became the capital of the district that has since shared its name, taking the place of Jubb al-Jarrah, the former district center.
 Although the village's population was only 2,170 in 1970, well below the government-designated threshold required to become a district seat, the close relationship between the residents and the security establishment allowed for al-Mukharram to be promoted to is current role, according to anthropologist Fabrice Balanche.

 The old city of al-Mukharram remains a commercial and residential area.
 The modern city contains a number of schools and community colleges, a weather station, a large carpet-production factory and a large warehouse for storing animal seeds.
 Agriculture and raising livestock, namely cattle and sheep, constitutes a major sector of al-Mukharram's economy.
 Grains are cultivated in the dry lands, vegetables in the plains, and olives, grapes, pistachios and almonds in irrigated lands in the hilly parts of the city.
 The chief agricultural products are olives and almonds.
 The latter crop has become the object of celebration, with residents holding an annual "Almond Festival" since 2010.